 But, here’s another twist!

 Even with far lesser viewership, Brian Dean makes much more than Shoutmeloud founder Harsh Agarwal.
 This is because where Harsh earns with affiliate marketing and sponsored content, Brian Dean steers clear of that.
-Brian focuses his earning on getting customers to his own tutorials – SEO That Works and FirstPageVideos.
+Brian focuses his earnings on getting customers to his own tutorials – SEO That Works and FirstPageVideos.

 He also earns a lot by working as an SEO consultant for small businesses worldwide.